Frugal Staycation and Daytrip Ideas

 Pamper Yourself for Pennies

 Create your own spa right at home complete with facials, manicures, pedicures, and massages.
 A homemade body scrub can be made from sugar and olive oil.
 Little girls love getting their hair done and nails painted – look for new colors at your local Dollar Store.
 If you want to splurge, get everyone a new white fluffy towel for the occasion.
-For plenty of ideas, check out my free eBook: Pamper Yourself for Less
+(More ideas: At-Home Spa Treatments)

 Hold a garage sale.
 Put your ad in the paper a week ahead of time and start gathering household items you no longer need.
 Invite neighbors to participate to add to the fun – as well as the foot traffic.
 Close your doors by noon on Saturday, and you have the rest of the weekend to relax and have fun with your earnings!
 Plus, you’re de-cluttering your house in the process.